Millions across the nation have already voted, and many millions more will cast their vote tomorrow. Dozens of close, exciting elections

 rumblings of a certain southern belle.

-, it looks like
+Down in Georgia, it looks like

 Congressman Jack Kingston should win the runoff for the GOP nomination against David Purdue.